-2.12.22.32.4 BOOM-FS relations defining file system metadata.
+2.12.22.32.4 2.1 The usage of Overlog primitives and idioms in our Paxos implementation.
+2.2 BOOM-FS relations defining file system metadata.
+2.3 Code size of two file system implementations.
+2.4 Job completion times with a single NameNode, 3 Paxos-enabled NameNodes, backup NameNode failure, and primary NameNode failure.
 3.1 Well-formed deductive, inductive, and asynchronous rules and a fact, and sugared versions.
 39 4.1 The relationship between potential stream anomalies and remediation strategies based on component properties and delivery mechanisms.
 For each strategy, we enumerate the stream anomalies that it prevents, and the level of coordination it requires.
 For ex- ample, convergent components prevent replica divergence but not cross-instance non- determinism, while a dynamic message ordering mechanism prevents all replication anomalies (but requires coordination to establish a global ordering among operations).
 75 4.2 The C.R.O.W. component annotations.
-A component path is either Confluent or Order-sensitive, and either changes component state (a Write path) or does not (a R ead-only path).
-Component paths with higher severity annotations can produce more stream anomalies.
-79 4.3 Stream labels, ranked by severity.
-NDRead {gate} and Taint are internal labels, used by the analysis system but never output.
+A component path is either Confluent or O rder-sensitive, and either changes component state (a Write path) or does not (a R ead-only path).
+Component paths with higher severity annotations can produce more stream anomalies 70 4.3 Stream labels, ranked by severity.
+NDRead gate and Taint are internal labels, used by the analysis system but never output.
 Run, Inst and Split correspond to the stream anomalies enumerated in Section 4.2: cross-run non-determinism, cross-instance non-determinism and split brain, respectively.
-5.1 MOLLY finds counterexamples quickly for buggy programs.
-For each verification task, we show the minimal parameter settings (EOT, EFF and Crashes) to produce a counterexample, alongside the number of possible combinations of failures for those parameters (Combinations), the number of concrete program executions Molly performed (exe) and the time elapsed in seconds (wall).
-We also measure the performance of random fault injection (Random), showing the average for each measurement over 25 runs.
+79 5.1 MoLLY finds counterexamples quickly for buggy programs.
+For each verification task, we show the minimal parameter settings ( EOT, EFF and Crashes ) to produce a counterexample, alongside the number of possible combinations of failures for those parameters ( Combinations ), the number of concrete program executions MoLLY performed ( exe ) and the time elapsed in seconds ( wall ).
+We also measure the performance of random fault injection ( Random ), showing the average for each measurement over 25 runs.
 129

 5.2 MOLLY guarantees the absence of counterexamples for correct programs for a given configuration.
 For each bug-free program, we ran Molly in parameter sweep mode for 120 seconds without discovering a counterexample.
-We show the highest parameter settings (Fspec) explored within that bound, the number of possible combinations of failures (Combinations), and the number of concrete executions Molly used to cover the space of failure combinations (Exe)
+We show the highest parameter settings (Fspec) explored within that bound, the number of possible combinations of failures ( Combinations ), and the number of concrete executions Molly used to cover the space of failure combinations (Exe)